|

 Lilya Kaganovsky & Masha Salazkina, eds.
 Sound, Speech, Music in Soviet and Post-Soviet Cinema.
 Bloomington, IN: Indiana University Press, 2014

----, Noise, Water, Meat: A History of Sound in the Arts, MIT Press, 2001.
+---, Noise, Water, Meat: A History of Sound in the Arts.
+Cambridge, MA: MIT Press, 2001.

 Kathryn Kalinak.
 Settling The Score: Music and The Classical Hollywood Film.
 Madison, WI: University of Wisconsin Press, 1992.

-Brian Kane, Sound Unseen: Acousmatic Sound in Theory and Practice, New York: Oxford University Press, 2014.
+Brian Kane, Sound Unseen: Acousmatic Sound in Theory and Practice.
+New York: Oxford University Press, 2014.

----.
-Cracked Media: The Sound of Malfunction.
+---, Cracked Media: The Sound of Malfunction.
 Cambridge, MA: MIT Press, 2009.

-Friedrich A. Kittler, Gramophone, Film, Typewriter, trans.
-Geoffrey Winthrop-Young & Michael Wutz, Stanford University Press, Stanford, CA, 1999.
+Friedrich A. Kittler, Gramophone, Film, Typewriter. trans.
+Geoffrey Winthrop-Young & Michael Wutz, Stanford, CA: Stanford University Press, 1999.

-Dan Lander and Micah Lexier, eds., Sound by Artists, Toronto and Banff: Art Metropole/Walter Philips Gallery, 1990.
+Dan Lander and Micah Lexier, eds., Sound by Artists.
+Toronto and Banff: Art Metropole/Walter Philips Gallery, 1990.

 Amy Lawrence, Echo and Narcissus: Women’s Voices in Classical Hollywood Cinema.
 Berkeley: University of California Press, 1991.

 ---.
-Background Noise: Perspectives on Sound Art, Continuum, 2006.
+Background Noise: Perspectives on Sound Art.
+London: Continuum, 2006.

 Jean Luc Nancy.
-Listening, Charlotte Mandell, trans., New York: Fordham University Press, 2007.
+Listening.
+Charlotte Mandell, trans., New York: Fordham University Press, 2007.

-David Novak & Matt Sakakeeny, eds.
+--- & Matt Sakakeeny. eds.
 Keywords in Sound.
 Durham, NC: Duke University Press, 2015.

-Trevor Pinch and Karin Bijsterveld, eds., The Oxford Handbook of Sound Studies, New York: Oxford University Press, 2013.
+Trevor Pinch and Karin Bijsterveld, eds., The Oxford Handbook of Sound Studies, New York: Oxford University Press, 2013

 Tara Rodgers, ed.
 Pink Noises: Women on Electronic Music and Sound.
 Durham, NC: Duke University Press, 2010.